Khairy hopes Bersih, Red Shirts do not clash

 “I hope there will be no clash between Bersih and the Red Shirt because both groups have stressed on demonstrating even though they have been barred from doing so, by Deputy Prime Minister Datuk Seri Dr Ahmad Zahid Hamidi,” he said.

-The youth and sports minister was speaking to reporters after the Fit Mosque 2016 programme here today.
+The Youth and Sports Minister was speaking to reporters after the Fit Mosque 2016 programme here yesterday.

 Khairy also hoped the rally would not materialise.

-Meanwhile, Khairy described former prime minister Tun Dr Mahathir Mohamad, who was seen wearing a ‘Free Anwar’ badge at Pakatan Harapan Convention yesterday, as weird.
+Meanwhile, Khairy described former prime minister Tun Dr Mahathir Mohamad, who was seen wearing a ‘Free Anwar’ badge at Pakatan Harapan Convention on Saturday, as weird.

 “It’s weird.
 This shows the end justifies all means, including reuniting with one’s archenemy.